Len Is Maranhenses

 Eating

+Maranhão has its own distinctive cuisine, influenced by African, indigenous, and Portuguese traditions.
 Moqueca de peixe (fish stew in coconut milk and annatto) is the key dish.
-Cuxá, made with vinagreira leaves and dried shrimp, is specific to Maranhão and worth trying if you encounter it.
-In Barreirinhas, Restaurante Iemanjá and Casa do Calé are the reliable recommendations.
+Cuxá, made with vinagreira leaves and dried shrimp, is specific to Maranhão.
+In Barreirinhas, Restaurante Iemanjá and Casa do Calé are reliable.

 São Luís